bwgjoseph/vscode-extension-downloader/README.md

 `vscode-extension-downloader` let you
 - Generate a list of `vscode` extensions on your local machine then export it to a file.
-See `npm run generate`
+See `npm run generate` and `npm run generate:ext-file`
 - Using the file, it can download extension automatically.
-See `npm run download:file`
+See `npm run download:file`, now supports custom directory path
 - It can also update your list of extension to the latest version automatically.
 See `npm run download:dir`
 - Compare and updates extension.
 See `npm run updater`